 Volunteers are available to provide you with maps, brochures, and checklists, and let you know what is happening on the refuge.
-The center is surrounded by agricultural fields, the Salton Sea, the Alamo River, and freshwater wetland habitats.
-Inside, you will find a bird diorama and a bookstore, and just outside is one of our wildlife viewing trails.
+The center is surrounded by agricultural fields, desert uplands, cattail marshes, the Salton Sea shoreline, a small active volcano, and freshwater wetland habitats.
+All habitats can be viewed by walking the Rockhill trail or walking up the observation tower next to the center.
+Inside the center, you will find a bird diorama and a bookstore run by Sea and Desert Interpretive Association.

 Tips to Help You Enjoy Your Visit